Reptoman

 Herp Photo of the Day: Rattlesnake Friday!

 Happy Rattlesnake Friday!
-What a gorgeous shot of a Russel’s Viper in our photo of the day uploaded by kingsnake.com user reptilehq !
+What a gorgeous field shot of a Tiger Rattlesnake in Arizona in our photo of the day uploaded by kingsnake.com user kevinjudd !
 Be sure to tell them you liked it here!
 As always on Friday, we celebrate all of our venomous reptiles for their contribution to the world.
 It is our goal to help dispel the fears surrounding our beloved venomous creatures.

 Upload your own reptile and amphibian photos at gallery.kingsnake.com, and you could see them featured here! …read more